soerenschneider/vault-login/README.md

 ## Features

-- Supports multiple authentication methods
+🔑 Supports multiple authentication methods<br/>
-- Outputs Vault token to various locations
+💾 Outputs Vault token to various locations<br/>
-- Lightweight and easy to use for automation and scripting
+🚀 Lightweight and easy to use for automation and scripting<br/>

 ## Supported Authentication Methods